I received my 2010 Census yesterday and decided to fill it out right away before it got lost in the basketful of junk mail.

 Question #5 asks Hispanic origin.
 According to the Census, “Hispanic” and “Latino” are not considered a race – they are an ethnicity, since Latinos can be of different races, (take for instance, Sammy Sosa, George Lopez, Bolivian President Evo Morales, and Enrique Iglesias.
 They are all Latino but they are all different racially – and that is just a very small taste of the variety found in Latin America.)

 Yet, aren’t Anglos just as racially diverse?
-I am part Russian, Irish, Native American and a number of other things.
+I am part Russian, Irish, Austrian and a number of other things.
 My neighbor could be French and Danish, yet we are both thrown into the “White” category.

 I’m always baffled as to why Latinos are singled out.
 Nevertheless, this was an easy enough question to answer on the Census.
 I marked “No” for myself and “Yes” for my husband, our children and Suegra, (writing in “Salvadoran” to specify in the provided boxes.)